BENR0/textory/doc/source/install.rst

 Pip-based Installation
 ======================

-Textory is currently only available from via github but can be installed with pip:
+Textory is currently only available via github but can be installed with pip:

 .. code-block:: bash